syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

 	'Active worksheet
 	Dim worksheet As IWorksheet = workbook.Worksheets(0)

+	'Saves the worksheet to a JSON file, as schema by default workbook.SaveAsJson("Excel-To-JSON-as-schema-default.json", worksheet)

+	'Saves the worksheet to a JSON file as schema workbook.SaveAsJson("Excel-To-JSON-as-schema.json", worksheet, true)

-	'Saves the worksheet to a JSON file workbook.SaveAsJson("Excel-To-JSON.json", worksheet) End Using
+	'Saves the worksheet to a JSON filestream as schema by default Dim stream As FileStream = new FileStream("Excel-To-JSON-filestream-as-schema-default.json",FileMode.Create) workbook.SaveAsJson(stream, worksheet)

+	'Saves the worksheet to a JSON filestream as schema Dim stream1 As FileStream = new FileStream("Excel-To-JSON-filestream-as-schema.json",FileMode.Create) workbook.SaveAsJson(stream1, worksheet, true)
+End Using
 {% endhighlight %}
 {% highlight UWP %}